miamibc/joker-telegram-bot/src/Plugin/README.md

 Options:
 - `seconds_with_emoji` integer, optional, default is 0 - wait time before remove user with emoji in name
 - `seconds_without_emoji` integer, optional, default is 600 - wait time before remove user without emoji in name
+- `greeting_with_emoji` string, optional, default empty - greeting of user with emoji in name, will be skipped if empty
+- `greeting_without_emoji` string, optional, default empty - greeting of user without emoji in name, will be skipped if empty

 ## Log Plugin